therealssj/blog/content/development-updates/Development Update 134.md

 Multi-Spend allows the user to simultaneously send Skycoin to multiple addresses and specify the amount per address.

-Coin Hours Sharing allows user to have more control over how Coin Hours are spent.
-You can choose between a factor of 0.1 and 1.
-This dictates the amount of Coin Hours that are sent in a transaction.
-Users can choose between 'Automatic Coin Hours allocation' and a manual mode.
+Coin Hours Share Factor: This feature allows the sender to control how many of the remaining unburned Coin Hours are to be received by the recipient address.
+The higher the factor chosen, the more Coin Hours will be sent along with the transaction, up to a maximum of 100% of the remaining Coin Hours.
+Note that this setting has no effect on the standard Coin Hour burn rate which is always 50% of the output.

 Previewing Transactions: Allows you to preview transactions before sending.